Buying a Ledger on Amazon: How to Know It’s Safe

 Once you’ve downloaded the Ledger App, you’re ready for the next part of the process – authenticating your device.

-Only genuine Ledger Nano devices will be able to communicate with the Ledger Live Interface, and now you have installed the application, you can test this for yourself.
+Only genuine Ledger Nanos will be able to communicate with the Ledger Live Interface, and now you have installed the application, you can test this for yourself.
 If your device and the app communicate, you can be sure the device is genuine.

 So in summary, you can ensure the authenticity of your device by